li1/legacy-rethink-experiments/README.md

 # IMPORTANT

 This repository isn't maintained or used by us anymore.
+See (loView)[https://github.com/we-loview] for up-to-date repositories.

 -----